Shadowdrums/ShadowTEAM_LAB/README.md

 - **Operating System:** Ubuntu Server 24.04 Headless

 #### Use Case
 The Web-Server hosts an Onion site that provides free temporary Ubuntu containers that users can access and shell into with temporary credentials.
 Each container spawns per user, and when the user leaves, the container is deleted.
 This server also uses OpenWeb UI and Docker to host free AI on the Onion site.
 The Onion site also offers tech support and is continuously updated.
-It is connected to the Cisco Nexus 3048 via 10Gb fiber while maintaining Ethernet for Wake-on-LAN (WoL).
+It is connected to the Cisco Nexus 3048 via 10Gb fiber.

 ### Super Pi (Main Server)